-During my recent interview on Unbelievable? with Justin Brierley (airing tomorrow, Saturday, August 24th2013), I responded to the objections of two atheists who rejected the reliability of the Gospel accounts on the basis of apparent contradictions with Josephus’ record and a concern about-corroborative evidence.
+During an interview on Unbelievable? with Justin Brierley, I responded to the objections of two atheists who rejected the reliability of the Gospel accounts on the basis of apparent contradictions with Josephus’ record and a concern about-corroborative evidence.
 I’ve learned to employ a four-pronged template when assessing the reliability of a witness, and I took this approach when I first examined the Gospels as a skeptic (I was 35 years old before I became interested in the Gospel accounts).
 As I evaluated the Biblical text with these principles in mind, I became convinced they were a reliable record of the life, ministry, death and resurrection of Jesus.
 I understand, however, when others come to a different conclusion, and I think there are two reasons why someone might disagree about the most reasonable inference from the evidence.
 Before I address these two reasons, however, I want to ask you to imagine the existence of a historical account related to an ancient teacher.
 Imagine investigating this ancient record and discovering the following:

 There are multiple accounts related to the life of this teacher.
 Several of these accounts date back to within the lifetimes of those who knew the teacher personally.
 These early records were accepted immediately as the true account of the life and teaching of this ancient “master”.
 Even those who are skeptical of the contents of these texts admit they are the earliest written record related to the ancient sage.